INSTRUCTOR BIOGRAPHIES

 Zarita Araújo-Lane, MSW & LICSW

-President & founder of Cross Cultural Communication Systems, Inc., is a Primary Instructor for Interpreting in Mental Health Settings and serves as an adjunct instructor in our other classes.
+President & founder of Cross Cultural Communication Systems, Inc.,™ is a Primary Instructor for Interpreting in Mental Health Settings and serves as an adjunct instructor in our other classes.
 She has over 30 years of experience working with cross-cultural populations in medical and mental health organizations.
 Ms. Araujo-Lane was the director of a mental health cross-cultural team for over ten years at Health and Education Services in the North Shore area.
 She has published articles on cross-cultural management including chapters written in 1996 and 2005 on “Portuguese Families” for the second and third editions of the book, Ethnicity and Family Therapy by Monica McGoldrick.
 Ms. Araújo-Lane leads the creative team responsible for the development of The Art of Medical Interpretation® training material series and has authored multiple articles for publications of the American Translators Association and other scholarly journals.

-Andrew Jerger, CHI & CMI
+Andrew Jerger, CHI™ & CMI

 Primary Instructor for medical interpretation courses is an experienced interpreter and instructor who has partnered with CCCI to develop curriculum and create online courses.
 Mr. Jerger spent 11 years in the Dominican Republic, teaching public speaking courses in Spanish, English language classes and Spanish reading and writing classes.
-Mr. Jerger successfully completed the Art of Medical Interpretation course at CCCI (54-hour certificate of accomplishment by CCCS, Inc.) and went on to become a language coach before joining CCCI faculty in 2009.
-He has since completed certifications in both CHI & CMI.
+Mr. Jerger successfully completed the Art of Medical Interpretation course at CCCI (54-hour certificate of accomplishment by CCCS, Inc.™) and went on to become a language coach before joining CCCI faculty in 2009.
+He has since completed certifications in both CHI™ & CMI.

 Laura J. Chavez, MA

 Primary Instructor for medical interpretation courses in Massachusetts.
 Ms. Chavez holds a Master of Arts from Harvard University, (2007) and Bachelors in Architecture from Universidad Autonoma de Nuevo Leon (2000).
 Ms. Chavez worked as a teacher assistant at the Cambridge Montessori School from 2004 to 2007, where she discovered her passion for teaching.
-Ms. Chavez successfully completed the Art of Medical Interpretation® course at CCCI (60-hour certificate of accomplishment by CCCS, Inc.) and is currently a Primary Instructor for medical interpretation courses and an interpreter.
+Ms. Chavez successfully completed the Art of Medical Interpretation® course at CCCI (60-hour certificate of accomplishment by CCCS, Inc.™) and is currently a Primary Instructor for medical interpretation courses and an interpreter.

 Daniela Caride, CoreCHI™, MLA & MS

-Primary Instructor for medical interpretation courses in Massachusetts.
-Ms. Caride, a CoreCHI™ certified interpreter for English<>Portuguese, holds a Master of Liberal Arts / Journalism from Harvard University, a Master of Science / Environmental Sciences from Universidade Federal do Rio de Janeiro, Brazil, and a Bachelors in Social Communications from Faculdade da Cidade, Brazil.
-Ms. Caride has worked as a business journalist and Press Relations agent for almost two decades, ran a nonprofit in the U.S. for 15 years, and in 2018 decided to make a career change, as she always loved studying languages and mentoring people.
+Daniela Caride is a trilingual CoreCHI-P™ certified interpreter, primary Instructor for medical interpretation courses in Massachusetts, and a consultant in developing academic content at CCCI.
+She trained at CCCI for teaching and coaching.
+She has a Harvard University Master in Liberal Arts – Journalism degree, and she has finished a Master of Science / Environmental Sciences from Universidade Federal do Rio de Janeiro, Brazil.
+Ms. Caride has worked as a business journalist and Press Relations agent for almost two decades, ran a nonprofit in the U.S. for 15 years, and in 2018 made a career change, as she always loved studying languages and mentoring people.
 That is when Ms. Caride successfully completed the Art of Medical Interpretation® course at CCCI (60-hour Certificate of Accomplishment by CCCS, Inc.™) and became a Portuguese Interpreter for both consecutive and simultaneous modalities (in-person, phone and video encounters).
-Ms. Caride’s training was focused on coaching and teaching the art of medical interpretation to students and interpreters.
+As she is also fluent in Spanish, Ms. Caride later completed the 60-hour Art of Medical Interpretation® course at CCCI for Spanish and successfully became CCHI certified.

 Tarik, DVM, Primary Instructor